KimSangYeon-DGU/GSoC-2019/README.md

 - [Fixed DBSCAN isn't using PointSelectionPolicy issue ](https://github.com/mlpack/mlpack/pull/1627)

 ## Acknowledgement
 Massive thanks to Sumedh.
-He gave me great supports and guidance for the project.
+He gave me great support and guidance for the project.
 Whenever I got stuck with problems, he presented possible solutions with enough description.
-While doing project with him, I got impression from his inventive ideas and insightful approaches to the researches and learned a lot from him.
+While doing this project with him, I got many impressions from his inventive ideas and insightful approaches to the researches and learned a lot from him.
 Lastly, there are many proficient developers and researchers in mlpack community.
 It's my pleasure to contribute to this great machine learning library in this summer.
-Thanks Sumedh, and everyone. :)
+Thanks again Sumedh, and everyone. :)